hbar1st/TOP-inventory-app/README.md

 - If a brand is removed, it removes all the perfumes attached to it.
 - Search by name, description, brand or category_name.
 - Add a feature to show average purchase price for stock by perfume.

+TODO:
+[ ] figure out why the populate tables script is failing [ ] remove the production env setting (set it back to dev) [ ] continue coding the rest of the requirements